May 16

 • Portable and battery-powered

-• Built-in effects: overdrive, chorus, delay, reverb
+• Built-in effects like overdrive, chorus, delay, and reverb

-• Use with various instruments and devices
+• Works with many instruments and devices

 Cons

-• Batteries not included
+• Batteries are not included

 • Heavier than it looks